pourmalek/covir2/README.md

 4. Locate file "do Iran master.do" in your local directory /covir2-main/Data/master/ and run this do file

-5. If Stata returns error codes, check the troubleshooting ------
+5. If Stata returns error codes, check the [troubleshooting](https://github.com/pourmalek/covir2/blob/main/Troubleshooting.md)